MikeDerWolf/Knowledge-Quiz/README.md

 that one thread or process has an exclusive lock on the database connection and another thread timed out waiting for the lock the be released.
 Solutie: Am rescris codul pentru ca baza de date sa faca tranzactii cat mai scurte.

-Link prezentare: to be uploaded
+Link prezentare(demo): to be uploaded